 Many kids also have

 .
 This can lead them to put up with teasing that hurts because they want to remain part of a group or be liked.

 Sometimes, kids who are trying to tease end up bullying.
 For example, a child may say something mean-spirited to another, thinking it’s playful.
 This can lead to an argument.
 Or a child may react angrily to a comment that’s friendly, which may cause other kids to keep their distance.

-To address these struggles, it’s important to teach kids about the rules of conversation.
+.
 Help kids sort out when teasing is OK and when it becomes hurtful or borders on bullying.
-One way to do this is by role-playing with them.
-This lets kids practice a situation where they get teased, don’t like it, and need to respond.
+One way to do this is by

 Questions to Ask Kids About Teasing